SwanseaUniversityMedical/concept-library/README.md

 2. Navigate to the `concept-library/docker/` folder
 3. In the terminal, run:
 a. `docker compose down`: removes networks and containers.
-b. *OR;* `docker-compose -p cll -f docker-compose.dev.yaml --profile dev down --rmi all -v`: removes networks, containers, images and volumes.
+b. *OR;* `docker compose -p cll -f docker-compose.dev.yaml --profile dev down --rmi all -v`: removes networks, containers, images and volumes.
 c. *OR;* to prune your docker, enter `docker system prune -a`

 ### 2.3.6.
 Local Pre-production Builds